-Now it’s time to set the table notice the place mats which show the children where to place their knives, forks and spoons.
+Use place mats which show the children where to place their knives, forks and spoons.
 The use of real glasses, crockery, and cutlery respects the competence of the children as they help each other.

 Family style dining

-Dinner is served using large serving bowls to facilitate this family style dining experience.
+Serve dinner using large serving bowls to facilitate this family style dining experience.
 This offers choice and recognises children’s ability to decide on the portion size they will eat.
 The children take turns to pass the bowl and talk amongst themselves.

 Children pour their drinks from a jug which is easily manageable.

-Social dining experience The adult sits, eats and talks with the children.
+The adult sits, eats and talks with the children.

 The children scrape off their places when they are finished dinner and return to play with their friends.